introvertasim/assyst/readme.md

 The project aims to make MBBS study resources **organized, accessible, and easier to find**, so students can spend less time searching and more time studying\.

+## 👨‍💻 Created by Asim

+**Asim** — Creator & Maintainer

+This project was built with the goal of making medical education resources more accessible and convenient for students\.

+> 💡 **Built with purpose.
+Built for students.**

 ## ⚖️ Disclaimer

 This project is created for **educational purposes only**\.
 Please ensure that all resources shared through the website are legally available for distribution and respect the copyrights of their respective owners\.